Compounded Vol. 01 · Issue 001 · Live · Est. 2026

 № 00.1 / 26

-Every claim in Compounded is traceable to a publicly verifiable source.
-FDA letters by URL, SEC filings by docket number, podcast claims by episode and timestamp, vendor relationships by press release or public client list, regulatory actions by docket.
+Every claim in Compounded is sourced.
+FDA letters by URL, SEC filings by docket number, podcast claims by episode and timestamp, vendor relationships by press release or public client list.
 If we cannot link it, we do not publish it.
-Citation density is the audit trail.
+That is the audit trail, and it is how an anonymous publication earns trust.

-Corrections are public and fast.
-When we get something wrong, an updated version goes live within twenty-four hours with a dated note at the top of the piece, and a line in the next issue.
-Trust comes from visible self-correction, not from a perfect record nobody would believe anyway.
+When we get something wrong, we say so.
+Updated piece live within 24 hours with a dated note at the top, and a line in the next issue.
+Trust comes from visible self-correction, not from pretending to a perfect record nobody would believe.

-What we do not do: insider gossip, unverified rumors, deal-flow scoops, or attacks on operators in private.
-We are not a Twitter-thread account.
-We are an analyst publication, and the two are different products with different obligations.
+What we don't do: insider gossip.
+Unverified rumors.
+Deal-flow scoops.
+Hit pieces on operators trying their best.
+We're not a Twitter-thread account.
+We're an analyst publication, and the two are different products with different obligations.

-What we openly admit: the corpus is not infallible, our analysis can be wrong, and every piece closes with a short list of the limits of our knowledge.
-If you spot an error, write to corrections@compounded.health.
-If you have material that would sharpen an upcoming piece, write to tips@compounded.health - encrypted contact available on request.
+We are open about what we don't know.
+Every piece ends with a list of the limits of our knowledge.
+If you spot an error: corrections@compounded.health.
+If you have material that would sharpen an upcoming piece: tips@compounded.health.
+Anonymous, encrypted on request.

 - The Compounded Desk